-To keep the complexity down for this assignment, we focus on the random network and provide several hints and code stubs to ease your the work in respect of the upcoming exercises.
+To keep the complexity down for this assignment, we focus on random networks and provide several hints and code stubs to ease your the work in respect of the upcoming exercises.
 Therefore this assignment is split into separate modules which can (and have to) be reused in later assignments.